 These are the best breweries across L.A.
 County.

-Opened during the IBU arms-race of the early 2010s, Monkish sought to differentiate themselves with a focus on Belgian style ales.
-From Tripels to Saisons, the Torrance brewery quickly gained attention for their tasty classic styles.
+Opened during the IBU arms race of the early 2010s, Monkish sought to differentiate themselves with a focus on Belgian-style ales.
+From Tripels to Saisons, the Torrance brewery quickly gained attention for its tasty classic styles.
 During the rise of New England IPA, however, Monkish widened their repertoire and became early adopters of the haze craze.

-Almost instantly, Monkish Brewing were international NEIPA brewing superstars.
+Almost instantly, Monkish Brewing was an international NEIPA brewing superstar.
 Collaborating with some of the best breweries on the East Coast, Monkish seemingly couldn’t brew enough IPA to meet demand.

 Taking inspiration from a mix of Belgian beer and horror films, Carson’s Phantom Carriage opened in 2015.
 Since then, they’ve grown their name throughout the L.A. beer scene and across the country.
 Sour and wild fermentations being their specialty, their unique brewery and tasting room is lined with rows upon rows of oak barrels.

 Recently, Phantom Carriage has also been releasing some New England-inspired hazy IPAs and crisp, Euro pilsners.
 Locals flock to the brewery for the cool vibe and range of outstanding beers.
 For an excellent entry into their world of mixed fermentation, try Muis, a Brett-fermented Belgian pale ale.
 Dry, funky, and refreshing, Muis is an expertly brewed blonde with notes of spice, citrus, and green apple.

 Since 2011, Smog City has grown into one of the most popular and important L.A. breweries.
 They primarily brew classic American styles like IPA, stouts, and porters.
 Focusing on quality rather than the latest craft beer trends, Smog City has built a reputation for beautifully crafted beers.